FAQs

 As our fitness and strength improves, we start to progress on to tougher movement patterns, heavier weights and/or more endurance style work.
 Each of us has a threshold for pushing ourselves and it’s my job to balance that with a fun and challenging workout whether it is in a class or 1:2:1.

 Mobility practices are a great way to improve movement within joints that can get a little sticky.
-Its' a good idea to start a workout session with a few mobility movements for the back, shoulders and hips - common places to stiffen up.
-Stretching to improve flexibility not only feels good but can also improve the range of movement the muscle helps with.
-Desk jobs can contribute to short, tight muscles in the hips and chest.
-Before stretching we need to create some warmth in the muscles so after a workout or after a mobility practice is a great time to stretch to help improve our flexibility.
-To see the progression in our flexibility we should hold stretches for 30 - 60 seconds.
+Its' a good idea to start a workout session with a few mobility movements for the back, shoulders and hips which are common places to stiffen up.

 It's perfectly normal to feel achy and stiff after a workout especially if it's particularly difficult session.
 There are a few ways to help ease the soreness.

 2) Do some gentle mobility movements and stretches.
-Bringing warmth into the muscles through movement will temporarily ease the stiffness.
-Going for a walk is a good way to stay mobile but keeping the intensity low.
+Bringing warmth back into the muscles through movement will temporarily ease the stiffness.
+Going for a walk is also a good way to stay mobile but keeping the intensity low.

-4) Get a good night’s sleep.
-The body does its best repair work when we are resting at night.
+4) Get a good night’s sleep, the body does its best repair work when we are resting at night.

 5) Eating enough protein.
 Muscle repair requires adequate amounts of protein and can also help you sleep.

-For a strength session we should make sure there is some protein in the meal or snack and if the workout is an intense one then a heavier lean towards carbohydrates.
-It’s worth bearing in mind that unless you are training at the edge of your threshold or at a very high intensity for an event then a gentle focus on nutrition will serve you well.
-Thinking about a common-sense approach.
 You don’t need to be carb-loading for a weekly PT session but you do need to eat something around your workout.
 If we are training first thing in the morning and there is time to eat breakfast, I would suggest eggs on toast or porridge with some protein added like some Greek yoghurt and/or seeds and nuts.
 If there is no time to cook and eat then a quick protein shake or a granola/cereal bar with a high content of nuts and seeds will keep you going for a while.
-If we are training mid-morning or at lunchtime I would think about a hearty soup with beans and lentils or a meaty (or meat substitute) component, with some brown bread or toast.
-If it’s closer to dinner time then I would be looking for a tasty and hearty dinner that had a good mix of colour on the plate and again looking for protein and carbohydrates, meat or meat substitute, pasta, potatoes or rice.

 Get In Touch